fwiptables/fwiptables/README.md

    and with shield ssh
    and with comments rules.

-   rules ipv4, rules ipv6, netfilter,
+   rules: ipv4, ipv6, ebtables, arptables,
    netfilter neftables, netfilter xtables,
-   tools ip, wizards to gen rules,
+   tools ip, wizards ready to gen rules,
-   save/load rules with files,
+   save and load rules with custom files,
    shield to ssh or other servers choosed,
    string algoritmo, limit bandwidth,
    host whitelist, host blacklist,